IATI/ckanext-iati/README.rst

     # Address from where the email notifactions are sent, default is 'no-reply@iatiregistry.org'
     #iati.email=

-    # Subject of the email sent to publishers when acivated, default is 'IATI Registry Publisher Activation'
+    # Subject of the email sent to publishers when activated, default is 'IATI Registry Publisher Activation'
     #iati.publisher_activation_email_subject=

+    # Allowed values for the IATI Standard Version (iati_version) field, default is '1.01 1.02 1.03 1.04 2.01'
+    #iati.standard_versions

 To ensure that the logging for the archiver works fine and prevent permissions problems, use the following logging configuration::